codestorm1/vintage_cell/notes.md

 * Maduino Zero 4G LTE(SIM7600X)?
 * fona modem - add functions for loudspeaker on/off (Waveshare HAT has no loudpseaker)
 * Add timeout to get to off hook warning state (can't play that panic tone, no point doing this)

-## Get this thing ready for presentation!

-### Vintage phone
-* solve 3 wire problem
-* Waveshare doesn't make a ringing noise for incoming calls
-* ring bell for incoming call
-* Add charger for WaveShare
-* Fit into MonoPhone

 ### FONA replacement Features